CZ-NIC/fred-docs/EPPReference/CommandStructure/SendAuthInfo/SendAuthInfoContact.rst

 The client sends only the request for the provision to the Registry and the Registry sends the password to the email of the contact.

-This command is a :doc:`protocol extension </EPPReference/ProtocolBasics/ProtocolExtensions>` defined by the FRED EPP server.
+This command is a part of the :doc:`protocol extension </EPPReference/ProtocolBasics/ProtocolExtensions>` defined by the FRED EPP server.

-The command must be contained in the ``fred:sendAuthInfo`` command class.
+The command must be contained in the ``<fred:sendAuthInfo>`` command class.

 .. index:: Ⓔextcommand, ⒺsendAuthInfo, Ⓔid